YogirajBhoomkar/Technovate/README.md

 # 5. File path to detections video
   REACT_APP_DETECTIONS_FILE_PATH=./detections/1.mp4.
-  try not to change directory structure as it may cause path issues...but can change filename if you want.
+  try not to change directory structure as it may cause path issues...but can change filename if you want. also make sure to keep replacing the file with same name and folder structure.